a11yphant/a11yphant/README.md

 ## About a11yphant

 <p>
-  <span aria-label="Allyphant">a11yphant</span> <span aria-hidden="true">(pronounced [ˈɛlifənt])</span> teaches developers the basics of web accessibility.
+  a11yphant <span aria-hidden="true">(pronounced [ˈɛlifənt])</span> teaches developers the basics of web accessibility.
 Learn step by step by completing short, interactive coding challenges and quizzes.
 </p>

 In an ideal world, all websites are designed and developed so everyone can use them.
 Sadly, many websites do not comply with web accessibility guidelines.
 Therefore, especially people with impairments and disabilities are barred from using them.
 One of the main problems is that many developers don't know enough about web accessibility. a11yphant wants to improve this situation by giving them a tool for learning accessibility in a fun, interactive way.